ClinicalTrials.Veeva

 Exclusion criteria

-7. Active internal bleeding or at high risk of bleeding, e.g.: Major surgery, trauma or gastrointestinal or urinary tract hemorrhage within the previous 21 days, or arterial puncture at a non-compressible site within the previous 7 days.
+7. Active internal bleeding or at high risk of bleeding, e.g.: Major surgery, trauma or gastrointestinal or urinary tract haemorrhage within the previous 21 days, or arterial puncture at a non-compressible site within the previous 7 days;

-10. Ischemic stroke or myocardial infarction in previous 3 months, previous intracranial hemorrhage, severe traumatic brain injury, intracranial or intraspinal operation in previous 3 months, or known intracranial neoplasm (neuroectodermal tumor excluded like meningioma), arteriovenous malformation or giant aneurysm.
+10. Ischemic stroke or myocardial infarction in previous 3 months, previous intracranial hemorrhage, severe traumatic brain injury, intracranial or intraspinal operation in previous 3 months, or known intracranial neoplasm (excluding neuroectodermal tumors such as meningioma), arteriovenous malformation or giant aneurysm;

-14. Acute or past intracerebral hemorrhage (ICH) identified by CT or MRI, including cerebral parenchymal hemorrhage, intraventricular hemorrhage, subarachnoid hemorrhage, and subdural/extradural hematoma.
+14. Acute or past intracerebral hemorrhage (ICH) identified by CT or MRI, including cerebral parenchymal hemorrhage, intraventricular hemorrhage, subarachnoid haemorrhage, and subdural / extradural hematoma;

 19. Participation in any other interventional clinical trials within the previous 3 months.